Albuquerque Birth Injury Lawyer

 We understand how traumatic a birth injury can be, and will fight for justice on behalf of your family.

 - Our Albuquerque medical malpractice attorneys take cases on a contingency-fee-basis, which means you don’t pay any legal fees until we recover compensation for you.

 - Our firm has more than 50 years of experience advocating for injury victims and their families.

 Why Do You Need an Albuquerque Birth Injury Attorney?

 Claims involving birth injuries are incredibly serious matters that should not be taken lightly.
 As a parent, you might assume a physician did everything they could to prevent the injury.
 However, that is not typically the case.
 An attorney experienced with these types of claims can assess your situation and advise you on your legal options if more could have been done.

 After a birth injury event, the birthing center or hospital may send an insurance representative to speak to you.
-Without the professional advice of a birth injury lawyer, you may end up accepting a settlement offer that is too little to fully meet your family’s financial needs – especially if the injury results in a lifetime of medical challenges for your child.
+Without the professional advice of an Albuquerque birth injury attorney, you may end up accepting a settlement offer that is too little to fully meet your family’s financial needs – especially if the injury results in a lifetime of medical challenges for your child.

 It can be frightening to go up against a physician or hospital, which is why an attorney can fight on your behalf to obtain the justice your child and your family are owed, as well as enough compensation to cover any current and future medical expenses related to the birth injury, your lost income from taking care of your child, and any pain and suffering endured.